-The impact of climate change on water resources, more precise adaptation measures that also contribute to the reduction of greenhouse gas (GHG) emissions, are also addressed in the National Low-Carbon Development Strategy with an Action Plan.
-Adaptation issues in the water sector are part of the Adaptation Planning Framework64, but as they are based on the measures and activities already outlined in the Second Report to the Convention, they will not be elaborated here again.
+National Low-Carbon Development Strategy with an Action Plan.
+Adaptation issues in the water sector are part of the Adaptation Planning Framework68, but as they are based on the measures and activities already outlined in the Second Report to the Convention, they will not be elaborated here again.

 In addition, within the scientific project of the Ministry of Science and Technological Development "Assessment of the impact of climate change on water resources of Serbia" (TR37005), a methodology for assessing changes in the hydrological regime due to climate change was developed.
 The project started in 2011 and has not yet been formally completed.
-Within the project, most work was done on research in two directions.
-The first direction focused on the analysis of the stochastic structure of hydrological time series for the purpose of identifying nonstationarity, ie. long-term trends and cyclicalities65...
-The second direction of research dealt with the methodology for making hydrological projections based on climate projections, where significant attention is paid to the adequate application of hydrological simulation models66...
-As a result of the work on the project, a large number of scientific papers were published, where the proposed methodology was applied to individual basins in Serbia (examples are the rivers Kolubara67,, Mlava, Toplica, Nišava68,, Crnica69,, Moravica, Timok70).
+Within the project, most of the work was done on research in two directions.
+The first direction focused on the analysis of the stochastic structure of hydrological time series for the purpose of identifying nonstationarity, ie. long-term trends and cyclicalities69.
+The second direction of research dealt with the methodology for making hydrological projections based on climate projections, where significant attention is paid to the adequate application of hydrological simulation models70.
+As a result of the work on the project, a large number of scientific papers were published, and the proposed methodology was applied to individual basins in Serbia (examples are the rivers Kolubara71, Mlava, Toplica, Nišava72, Crnica73, Moravica, Timok74).